ivov/normative/README.md

 }
 ```

-IPC requests originating in the view are encapsulated in the `IpcView` class, which sends requests to the `Client` and promisifies the responses it receives.
+IPC requests originating in the view are encapsulated in the `IpcView` class, which forwards the requests to the `Client` and promisifies (i.e. returns inside a `Promise`) the responses it receives.
+This class is used inside the renderer process to send requests to the main process in response to user interactions in the view.

 ```ts
 export default class IpcView {